|PATIENT INFORMATION |

-Medicines are sometimes prescribed for conditions that are mentioned in patient information leaflets.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use DIFLUCAN for a condition for which it was not prescribed.
 Do not give DIFLUCAN to other people, even if they have the same symptoms you have.
 It may harm them.

-This leaflet summarizes the most important information about DIFLUCAN.
-If you would like more information, talk with your doctor.
-You can ask your pharmacist or doctor for information about DIFLUCAN that is written for health professionals.
+You can ask your healthcare provider for information about DIFLUCAN that is written for health professionals.

 Inactive ingredients: microcrystalline cellulose, dibasic calcium phosphate anhydrous, povidone, croscarmellose sodium, FD&C Red No. 40 aluminum lake dye, and magnesium stearate.